 Language and Cultural Barriers Remain

-Deploying a Global Transportation Management Platform Solves the Challenges
+Solving the Challenges with a Global Transportation Management Platform

 - Data-driven capabilities help manage volatility.
 Since the TMS gives you better control over all your transportation data, shippers and users can apply this data to handle fluctuations and changes in demand.

 - Decreased variability.
-More information further improves the ability to ensure actual activities reflect planned activities.
+More information improves your ability to ensure actual activities reflect planned activities.

-- Cross-border use ensures compliance with applicable regulations, as well as overcoming language and cultural barriers.
+- Cross-border use ensures compliance with applicable regulations and overcomes language and cultural barriers.
 Keeping all documents and compliance measures within the TMS improves compliance and eliminates concerns over language and cultural barriers.

 - Advanced systems rely on EDI and APIs to connect to “incompatible” systems.
 Modern systems can communicate automatically and reduce the risk of lost information, while also optimizing scheduling and management.

-- Cloud-based platforms transcend the limits of traditional, on-premise solutions.
+- Cloud-based platforms transcend traditional, on-premise solutions.
 Relying on the cloud ensures global access and reduces the risk of disruption following an adverse effect, including weather-related disasters and trade conflicts.